opentripplanner/otp-react-redux/README.md

 ## Deploying the UI

-Build the js/css bundle by running `yarn build`.
+Build a production js/css bundle by running `yarn build`.
 The build will appear in the `dist/` directory).
+It consists entirely of static files and can be served by a simple static web server or CDN.

 The same environment variables which affect the behavior of `yarn start` also affect `yarn build`.
 Running the following command builds OTP-RR with customized js and css: